 Releasing personally identifiable non-directory information to others without prior permission from the student or alum is illegal.
 You cannot, for instance, provide information about grades to others, even parents, unless the student or alum has given you prior permission to share the data.
 You cannot even share course registration information with other students.

-By accepting access privileges to Williams College’s student information system, PeopleSoft, you agree to abide by these regulations and also agree not to share your password with others.
+By accepting access privileges to Williams Student Records, you agree to abide by these regulations and also agree not to share your password with others.